 - Lying about how much food has been eaten

 - Flat mood (lack of emotion)

 - Reduced interest in sex

 - Depressed mood

-If you're experiencing any of these problems, or if you think you may have an eating disorder, get help.
+If you're experiencing any of the problems listed above, or if you think you may have an eating disorder, get help.
 If you're hiding your anorexia from loved ones, try to find a confidant you can talk to about what's going on.

-It may be hard to notice signs and symptoms of anorexia because people with anorexia often go to great lengths to disguise their thinness, eating habits or physical problems.
+It may be hard to notice signs and symptoms of anorexia because people with anorexia often disguise their thinness, eating habits or physical problems.

 If you're concerned that a loved one may have anorexia, watch for these possible red flags:

 Dec.
 30, 2014